Chart Color Schemes

 Housing

-Narwee displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Narwee displays a diverse mix of dwelling types

-Narwee's dwelling structures, as per the latest Census, consisted of 50.4% houses and 49.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 0.0% houses and 0.0% other dwellings.
+Narwee's dwelling structures, as per the latest Census evaluation, consisted of 50.4% houses and 49.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
 Home ownership in Narwee stood at 26.9%, with mortgaged dwellings at 27.9% and rented ones at 45.2%.
-The median monthly mortgage repayment was $2,166, aligning with Sydney metro's figure, while the median weekly rent was $354.
-Nationally, Narwee's mortgage repayments were higher than the average of $1,863, and rents were lower than the national figure of $375.
+The median monthly mortgage repayment was $2,166, while the median weekly rent was $354.
+Nationally, Narwee's mortgage repayments were significantly higher than the Australian average of $1,863, but rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing